yordevs/yordevs.github.io/src/content/posts/2022-11-28_a_simple_JS_game.md

     const generator = generators[r]
 ```

 We now know which generator the Frosty is going to appear in.

+### Frosty Creature

 Now, we need to extract the Frosty from index.html to main.js so that it can be added to different generators during runtime.

 ```
 function run() {